ICGGroup/Merge-Model/README.md

 #### Looking at Coverage Data

 Let take a look at that coverage data.
 In the terminal, type the following command.
-If you have been following along, you will need to stop the yeoman server, use ```Ctrl-C```
+If you have been following along, yeoman server will be running.
+You could stop it with ```Ctrl-C```, but let's keep that running and open a new terminal window.
+Navigate to our repo path and execute the following:

 ```
 istanbul report